darklife/darkriscv/README.md

 - flexible harvard architecture (easy to integrate a cache controller)
 - works fine in a real xilinx and lattice FPGAs
 - works fine with gcc 9.0.0 for RISC-V (no patches required!)
-- uses only around 1000-1500 LUTs (depending of enabled features)
+- uses between 1000-1500LUTs, depending of enabled features (Xilinx LUT6)
+- optional RV32E support (works better with LUT4 FPGAs)
+- optional 16x16-bit MAC instruction (for signal processing)
+- optional coarse-grained multi-threading (MT)
 - no interlock between pipeline stages
 - BSD license: can be used anywhere with no restrictions!